hogyadenes/CarND-Behavioral-Cloning-P3/README.md

 After the this, I randomly removed 3/4 of the non-steering images to keep a more healthy ratio between straight sections and curves.
 Eventually, I had more than 90000 data points.
 As preprocessing I used only normalization and cropping.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 In the validation set I only kept the center images because the network will see only these during driving.
-This showed a more realistic performance during training which helped me to tune how many epochs I needed to run my training.
+This showed a more realistic performance during validation which helped me to tune how many epochs I needed to run my training.
 Eventually I choose 5 after which the validation loss plateaued.
 One epoch ran for about 2 minutes on my Geforce 980Ti.

 As I used an adam optimizer manually training the learning rate wasn't necessary.